 Every December, Bethlehem has a luminaria night.
 It’s coordinated by New Bethany Ministries, who sell the sand, votive candles, and paper bags as kits to residents.
 On the appointed night, people put the bags, weighted down with sand, out on the curb, place candles inside, and light them.
 We’ve had years where the bags were on top of snow banks and other years when the city hadn’t done leaf collection yet (and I was terrified over what would happen if they caught fire).
 Sometimes, though, we get a beautiful night, not too cold, and then it’s lovely to walk around the neighborhood and see all the lights.

-Tags2015 goals 2017 goals A to Z Challenge A to Z series 2 Boskone Daily Science Fiction deadlines drabble exercise family fantasy flash food food & wine freelance work friends garden gardening genres goals habits health holidays humor inking inktober Karina Fabian making time music NaNoWriMo Nebulas2017 No Excuses photos planning process science fiction short stories Smoke and Drake snow time Time management tropes videos weather women in SF/F
+Tags2015 goals 2017 goals A to Z Challenge A to Z series 2 Boskone Daily Science Fiction deadlines drabble exercise family fantasy flash food food & wine freelance work friends garden gardening genres goals habits health holidays humor inking inktober Karina Fabian music NaNoWriMo Nebulas2017 No Excuses photos planning process science fiction short stories Smoke and Drake snow time Time management tropes videos weather women in SF/F yard

 Categoriesannouncements A to Z 2012 Birding book launches contests conventions editing family fiction Gratitude guest posts Hartshorn Publishing Inktober 2016 interviews language Merry-Go-Round Blog Tour metablogging music newsletter organization Personal poetry posts elsewhere Q&A reading recipes reviews Sabra sales science space Tracking Uncategorized Updates Using Your Time writing